MrAlarick/yl_project/README.md

-# alarick_mail
-Project for yandex lyceum
+# Project for yandex lyceum